 The training meetings are designed to continue to develop the skills learned in various courses and to build upon and test these skills in training exercises/scenarios and field days.

 Within our chapter we have the opportunity for people to specialize with advanced training.
-These include areas such as: Team Leader Training, Search Management, Critical Incident Stress Management (CISM), Tracking, Mountain Bike SAR, Near Water Search, Preventative SAR (PSAR) and more.
+These include areas such as: Team Leader Training, Search Management, Critical Incident Stress Management (CISM), Mountain Bike SAR, Near Water Search, Preventative SAR (PSAR) and more.

 Basic Searcher Course